lix-pm/lix.client/README.md

 ### How to use non-minimized versions of the shims?

 By default the shims are minimized to accelerate loading.
-For developing or debugging lix that can be a problem, here is how to unminimize then:
+For developing or debugging lix that can be a problem, here is how to unminimize them:

 1. In `Build.hx` find a line with ncc like `cmd('npm run -- ncc -m build $file');`,
-2. Remove the `-m` option as seen in [https://github.com/zeit/ncc](ncc documentation) and save the file,
+2. Remove the `-m` option as seen in (https://github.com/zeit/ncc)[ncc documentation] and save the file,
 3. Reinstall using e.g. `npm -g install .` in the lix.client folder (possibly `sudo` is needed).

 ### Can I use these tools without installing them globally?